italobusi/draft-ietf-ccamp-eth-client-te-topo-yang/draft-ietf-ccamp-eth-client-te-topo-yang.md

 --- abstract

-This document describes a YANG data model for Ethernet networks when used either as a client-layer network of an underlay transport network (e.g., an Optical Transport Network (OTN)) or as a transport network technology.
+This document describes a YANG data model for Ethernet networks when used either as a client-layer network of an underlay transport network (e.g., an Optical Transport Network (OTN)) or as a transport network itself.

 --- middle

 # Introduction

-To be added

    A transport network is a server-layer network designed to provide connectivity services for a client-layer network to carry the client